Henri Matisse: Recent exhibitions

 Henri Matisse: The Cut-Outs was exhibited at London's Tate Modern, from April to September 2014.
 The show was the largest and most extensive of the cut-outs ever mounted, including approximately 100 paper maquettes—borrowed from international public and private collections—as well as a selection of related drawings, prints, illustrated books, stained glass, and textiles.
 In total, the retrospective featured 130 works encompassing his practice from 1937 to 1954.
 The Tate Modern show was the first in its history to attract more than half a million people.

-The show was then moved to New York's Museum of Modern Art, where it was on display from October 12, 2014, until February 10, 2015.
+The show was then moved to New York's Museum of Modern Art, where it was on display from 12 October 2014, until 10 February 2015.
 The newly conserved cut-out, The Swimming Pool, which had not been exhibited for more than 20 years, returned to the galleries as the centerpiece of the exhibition.

-From October 30, 2015 through January 18, 2016, the Morgan Library & Museum held of an exhibit of his book illustration projects titled, Graphic Passion: Matisse and the Book Arts.
+From 30 October 2015 through 18 January 2016, the Morgan Library & Museum held of an exhibit of his book illustration projects titled, Graphic Passion: Matisse and the Book Arts.

 In 2018, Matisse's work was exhibited alongside that of Joan Miró, Le Corbusier, Raymond Hains and Éric Sandillon at the Museum of Decorative Arts and Design in Riga, Latvia.
 This exhibition, titled "Colour of Gobelins: Contemporary Gobelins from the 'Mobilier national' collection in France," took place during the sixth edition of the Riga Textile Art.

 From 1 May to 10 September 2022, the Museum of Modern Art exhibited Matisse's painting The Red Studio, along with "paintings and drawings closely related to The Red Studio".

 In 2023, the Metropolitan Museum of Art and the Museum of Fine Arts, Houston, co-organized and exhibited Vertigo of Color: Matisse, Derain, and the Origins of Fauvism, an exhibit examining their work together and the birth of Fauvism.
-The Metropolitan Museum of Art exhibited the show 13 October 2023 – 21 January 2024; the Museum of Fine Arts, Houston exhibited it 25 February–27 May 2024.
+The Metropolitan Museum of Art exhibited the show 13 October 2023 to 21 January 2024; the Museum of Fine Arts, Houston exhibited it 25 February–27 May 2024.
 The catalog was written by Dita Amory and Ann Dumas.